PaulJln/pyLS/README.md

 usage: pyLS.py [-h] [-a] [-R] [-l] [-c] [-d] [-r] [paths [paths ...]]

 positional arguments:
-  paths            Directory path, can be a list of path
+  paths            Directory or file path, can be a list of path

 optional arguments:
   -h, --help       show this help message and exit